6. Quality Concept¶

 6.2.
 Quality Bins¶

-Quality measures can be mapped to quality bins.
-A quality bin is a kind of category that contains a set of quality measures of a certain value range.
+Quality values can be mapped to quality bins.
+A quality bin is a kind of category that contains a set of quality values of a certain value range.
 Per default, MQC uses a quality bin definition as follows:

 MQC allows to customize these categories.
 It is possible to configure less or more bins than MQC provides as default, to adapt the value ranges of the bins and even to choose an alternative color scheme.
 For more details see Quality Model and Quality Bin Configuration.

-Next to the quality measure, the quality bin adds an additional attribute to each quality property (see Figure 6.3).
+Next to the quality value, the quality bin adds an additional attribute to each quality property (see Figure 6.3).

 By counting the number of elements in the bin categories, e.g. in the categories “Good”, “Acceptable” and “Bad”, MQC is able to provide a quality value distribution.